mdurrani808/STIC/documentation/src/Notes/CommandLineEnvironment.md

   - `<C-b> [` Start scrollback.
 You can then press `<space>` to start a selection and `<enter>` to copy that selection.
   - `<C-b> <space>` Cycle through pane arrangements.
 For further reading,[here](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) is a quick tutorial on `tmux` and [this](http://linuxcommand.org/lc3_adv_termmux.php) has a more detailed explanation that covers the original `screen` command.
 You might also want to familiarize yourself with [`screen`](https://www.man7.org/linux/man-pages/man1/screen.1.html), since it comes installed in most UNIX systems.

+### Alternatives

+The idea of Terminal Multiplexing is good enough to have drawn varied implementations.
+In addition to `tmux`, there are other programs that allow for similar effects.
+- GNU screen has a similar nature to `tmux` allow multiple windows to be created and navigated and allows for session persistence
+- Emacs has in addition to its text editing features all the features of `tmux` including session persistence, multiple windows etc.

 ## Shell Environment Customization